stefwalter/osbuild.github.io/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 ![Image Builder empty screen](howto-ostree-anaconda-empty.png)

 Click the *Create Blueprint* button to make a new blueprint and give it a simple name.
-In the instructions below we use ```iot``` so for simplicity just stick with that here:
+In the instructions below we use `iot` so for simplicity just stick with that here:

 ![Image Builder Create Blueprint](howto-ostree-anaconda-create-blueprint.png)

 You don't need to add any additional software to the blueprint to get a bootable system.
-Click the *Create Image* button, and choose the *Fedora IoT Commit* as the image *Type*:
+Click the *Create Image* button, and choose *Fedora IoT Commit* as the image *Type*:

 ![Image Builder Create Image](howto-ostree-anaconda-create-image.png)

 Once you click *Create* the image build will start, and take several minutes to complete.
-Unfortunately you won't see any progress information or logs until its done, so just be patient:
+You won't see any progress information or logs until its done, so just be patient:

 ![Image Builder in progress](howto-ostree-anaconda-queue-progress.png)

 Once the image build is done, choose the option to *Download* the image which is hidden in the kebab menu next to *Logs* button.
-You'll get a tarball named something like ```8e8014f8-4d15-441a-a26d-9ed7fc89e23a-commit.tar``` which contains the OSTree commit that was just created.
+You'll get a tarball named something like `8e8014f8-4d15-441a-a26d-9ed7fc89e23a-commit.tar` which contains the OSTree commit that was just created.
 Save that file to a local directory and we'll place a few additional files next to it in later steps.